Usually, a dach email marketing campaign will require different strategies and approaches for gaining customers.

 - last but not least, Hubspot

-Once you approach the aforementioned behavioral segmentation strategy will allow you to craft mailings triggered by behaviors and events, thus reusing messages designed for other subscribers.
+Once you approach the aforementioned behavioural segmentation strategy will allow you to craft mailings triggered by behaviours and events, thus reusing messages designed for other subscribers.
 This approach is typically used in welcome campaigns for new subscribers.
 This approach is also applied to some of the transactional and service opportunities.

-Except for welcome campaigns, triggered continuity campaigns are something to aspire to and not necessarily required on a day-one launch.
-Still, understanding the role of triggered campaigns as a tactic in your email strategy will aid in creating an effective vendor-selection process.
+Except for welcome campaigns, triggered continuity campaigns aspire to and not necessarily required on a day-one launch.
+Understanding the role of triggered campaigns as a tactic in your email strategy will create an effective vendor selection process.

 Begin with the end in mind; incorporate testing and use frequency caps.
 Ensure that email marketing mailings focus on goals by incorporating regular testing into marketing campaigns.
 Tests should focus on variables that are levers for attaining target goals.

 Working backward from a specific goal will ensure that optimization practices such as testing are part of the mailing process.
 Additionally, determine the maximum number of messages subscribers will receive in a given month.
 This is referred to as a frequency cap.